-**I am able to offer confidential online and telephone counselling to help during this changing time**
+**I am now able to offer face-to-face, online and telephone sessions**

 I’m a qualified Therapeutic Counsellor working in Shoreham-by-Sea, West Sussex.

 You may have a very clear idea of why you are looking for a counsellor.
 Alternatively you may feel that something just isn’t quite right for you, but are unable to work out exactly what it is.